The Ultimate Guide to the FTM Token

 1. What is FTM token?

-FTM is the native token of the Fantom network.
-Fantom is a decentralized network built on an aBFT consensus mechanism.
-Fantom transactions are confirmed in one second, and they cost a fraction of a cent.
+FTM is the native token of Fantom, a decentralized network built on an aBFT consensus mechanism.
+On Fantom, transactions are confirmed in less than one second and cost just a few cents.

 2. FTM Token Standards